Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  To try to explain this in the most simple way, it is calculated this way: Starting at vertex A, how much does the red color channel change when moving one pixel down?
 How much does red change when moving one pixel to the right?
 Repeat the calculations for green and blue channels respectively.
 Use these six values of delta Red per delta Y, delta Red per delta X, delta Green per delta Y, etc.  when drawing the triangle to affect the final color.
 For example the RGB values could be used directly for a non-textured colored triangle, or added to a color sampled from a texture, or multiplied with the texture color, or many other combinations.

  Gouraud is very fast and uses minimal circuitry when it does not factor in depth.
 This can make for odd results under close scrutiny.
 It would still be called Gouraud shading even if depth was considered, but mid 1990's Graphics Accelerator hardware did not do that.

+### Phong Shading
+ Mostly hype.
+Graphics Accelerators didn't offer to calculate this directly.

+ Blinn-Phong is basically a method to draw a specular highlight on top of a triangle's surface.
+That is, to draw a bright disc vaguely representing the sun or other strongly collimated light source.

+ If the specular (blinn-phong) lighting value calculated at each vertex is just added to the directional lighting (lambertian) value, one gets Specular Gouraud.
+If large triangles are drawn, highlight effects can only be seen at the vertexes of a mesh.
+If the mesh triangles are kept relatively small, the effect looks plenty convincing.

 ## Projection
 ### Core Concept